wildRose69/wildRose69/README.md

 My research focuses on studying non-adiabatic dynamics using exact factorization.
 My primary focus is on developing the Generalized Coupled Trajectory Mixed Quantum-Classical (GCTMQC) method.
 It is a simulation package based on exact factorization that can be used to solve the Time Dependent Schrödinger Equation (TDSE) for non-adiabatic complex molecular systems with exotic features like Spin Orbit Coupling (SOC).
 I am working on extending the capabilities of GCTMQC to tackle high-dimensional real molecules, such that we can attain a robust and computationally inexpensive pathway to understanding non-adiabatic dynamics.

 ## 🔬 Research Interests
-- Nonadiabatic molecular dynamics & photodissociation
+- Nonadiabatic molecular dynamics.
+- Exact Factorization and GCTMQC
+- Mixed quantum-classical trajectory methods
 - Split-operator wavepacket propagation on GPUs
 - Diabatic/adiabatic electronic structure models
-- Mixed quantum-classical trajectory methods

 ## 🛠️ Technical Stack
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=flat)